h0tbird/coreseed/docs/disaster.md

-## Master destroy & restore
+## Mesos master destroy & restore

 Let's destroy the elected master and recreate it from scratch.
 I have 1 `border`, 3 `quorum`, 3 `master` and 3 `worker` nodes up and running on `EC2`.
 I am also connected to the cluster via `pritunl` which is running on the `border` node.
 The cluster is running `The Voting App` which is a 5 container demo application deployed with *Marathon*.
-This is the status of the cluster before I destroy the elected master:

-#### Who is the elected master?
+#### 1. Who is the elected master?

 The answer is `master-1`:
 ```